Wolfpack Alliance: The Raposo murder

-On 24 May 2012, Wiwchar flew to Toronto and began to hunt Raposo, using the information provided by Caputo to learn about the Bloor West Village neighborhood that Raposo lived in as Wiwchar needed to know where to find Raposo and the best escape route after killing him.
-Raposo was aware that Alkhalil and Amero had become inexplicably distant towards him and told his common-law wife Monika that was planning to visit Montreal soon to see the Wolfpack leaders to resolve whatever the issues there might be.
+On 24 May 2012, Wiwchar flew to Toronto and began to hunt Raposo, using the information provided by Caputo to learn about the Bloor West Village neighborhood that Raposo lived in, as Wiwchar needed to know where to find Raposo and the best escape route after killing him.
+Raposo was aware that Alkhalil and Amero had become inexplicably distant towards him, and told his common-law wife Monika that was planning to visit Montreal soon to see the Wolfpack leaders, to resolve whatever the issues there might be.
 On 18 June 2012, Wiwchar shot Raposo at the Sicilian Sidewalk Café on Toronto's College Street.
 Wiwchar walked into the Sicilian Sidewalk Café dressed as a construction worker while wearing a dust mask and a wig.

 As the ardent football fan Raposo intensely followed the Ireland vs. Italy Euro Cup football match being aired live on the café's television, Wiwchar walked up to him and shot him four times in the head and once in the neck from behind.
-On the same day, Alkhalil texted Wiwchar: "Time we put u [you] in sniper school I think. this seems too easy for u".
+The same day, Alkhalil texted Wiwchar: "Time we put u [you] in sniper school I think. this seems too easy for u".
 Wiwchar texted back: "LOL!
 I had the whole construction uniform on mullet helment [helmet] dusk mask orange side road shirt and rocker shades lol I sat down and orderd a corona".
-Caputo visited Raposo's widow Monika on the evening of that day to express his sympathy while he claimed that he was full of sorrow over the murder of his "best friend" Raposo.
+Caputo visited Raposo's widow Monika on the evening of that day to express his sympathy, while claiming that he was full of sorrow over the murder of his "best friend" Raposo.

 On 21 June 2012, Wiwchar was arrested in Toronto.
-When told by a police constable that he was under arrest for first-degree murder, Wiwchar asked "which one?"
-Alkhalil was thrown into panic by Wiwchar's arrest and texted Amero on the same day "Zelda [Wiwchar] first degree murder I wonder if I fucked".
+When told by a police constable that he was under arrest for first-degree murder, Wiwchar asked "Which one?".
+Alkhalil was thrown into panic by Wiwchar's arrest, and texted Amero the same day "Zelda [Wiwchar] first degree murder I wonder if I fucked".
 Amero texted back: "If he rat yup".
 The cocaine shipment worth $5 million dollars arrived in a Toronto junkyard, but was stolen by an unknown person before Caputo and Alkhalil received it.

-The Sinaloa Cartel were furious with the theft of the cocaine, which the Wolfpack had received on consignment, and threatened to send up killers from Mexico to torture and murder all of the Wolfpack for their incompetence in losing $5 million dollars worth of cocaine.
-Caputo fled Canada to Germany where he was arrested in Cologne on 16 February 2013 while attempting to go to Poland with a forged Italian passport.
-Alkhalil who fled to Greece was arrested in Athens on 23 February 2013 while living on a forged French passport.
+The Sinaloa Cartel were furious with the theft of the cocaine, which the Wolfpack had received on consignment, and threatened to send up killers from Mexico to torture and murder all of the Wolfpack for their incompetence in losing $5 million dollars' worth of cocaine.
+Caputo fled Canada to Germany, where he was arrested in Cologne on 16 February 2013 while attempting to go to Poland with a forged Italian passport.
+Alkhalil fled to Greece, and was arrested in Athens on 23 February 2013 while living on a forged French passport.
 Both Caputo and Alkhalil were returned to Canada following extradition requests to face charges of first-degree murder in connection with Raposo's slaying.